ePages-de/epages-devportal/_posts/2021/2021-09-16-5-most-valuable-things-i-learned-in-my-10-plus-year-career.md

 ---

 Back in late 2008, I started to work as a Junior Java Developer at a middle-sized company in the finance sector.
-Today at ePages, but overall I've been working as a developer (mostly with JVM-based languages) for almost 13 years.
+Today I work at ePages, but overall I've been working as a developer (mostly with JVM-based languages) for almost 13 years.
 Along the journey, I came across many different types of people, organizations, cultures, and obviously software.
 With this post, I want to present the 5 (for me) most valuable things I learned in my 10+ year career.
 Let's break it down.